h8d13/KAES-ARCH/README.md

 - Bootloader: Grub

 - Hostname: lowercase and descriptive
-- Authentification: Strong root password
+- Authentification: Also lowercase.
+Strong root password.
-> Create a user with sudo (required for KDE/SDDM)
+> Create a user with sudo (required for KDE/SDDM) lowercase.
-> Make the password strong and different from root ideally.
+> Make the password different from root ideally.

 - Profile: Type Desktop/Plasma
   - Graphics drivers: select appropriate to your hardware.